my-conservation-life/dev-tools/jenkins/README.md

 * PR-Pipeline

-  This is a pipleine that runs PRs and builds them the same as master to check for issues before merging.
+  This is a pipeline that runs PRs and builds them the same as master to check for issues before merging.
 It is called by the autoPullRequest job.
   * **Configuration**
       * _Github project_: https://github.com/my-conservation-life/my-conservation-life/
       * _Pipeline_: